 This family group consists of fiddling and step dancing siblings Tom, Kerry and Julie Fitzgerald plus Kyle Waymouth on guitar.
 Originating just outside of Canada’s renowned Ottawa Valley, the siblings have come a long way from their small town roots.
 Their awards include accolades as three-time Canadian Grandmaster Fiddle Champions and Ontario Open Step Dance Champions.
 Join us for an afternoon of high energy music and extraordinary dance.

-E & M Co-Director Evy Warshawski interviewed Julie Fitzgerald on February 2 as Julie and her siblings prepare for a March tour that includes the Napa Valley.
+E & M Co-Director Evy Warshawski interviewed Julie Fitzgerald on February 2 as she and her siblings prepared for a tour to the Napa Valley.